erenkulaksiz/nexys/README.md

 ## How it works?

 Speedlog is a dashboard that allows you to monitor your application logs and performance.
 It is a tool that helps you to understand how your application is performing and how it is behaving in production.
 You can view each user's detailed logs and performance data in a single place.
+Currently in beta and still being built.

 ## Installation